The Best State to Form Your LLC: A 4-Step Guide to Choosing Wisely

 Start by finding out if your company name is available in that state.
 Sometimes, your name might be available in your organizing state, so you choose that name.
 But when you file in another state, it’s already taken.

 To find out if the name is taken, go to the state’s secretary of state website and conduct an “entity search.”
-If the name has been taken, you must apply under an “assumed” name or d/b/a (also referred to as a fictitious name) along with your company’s legal name.
+You must understand how to file a DBA for LLCs if your preferred name is already taken.
 This means that all transactions (paying taxes, official mailings, etc.) will be conducted under the assumed name in the foreign state.

 Let’s say you run a landscaping business that does lawn mowing and gardening design and builds decks.
 You probably don’t want to create three separate legal entities because it would be costly, time-consuming, and paperwork heavy.
 You might still want to be able to advertise and promote your different services to different clients.